AdrienLemaire/fandekasp.github.io/2015-09-31-habitica-habit-building-program.md

 [AngularJS](https://angularjs.org/).
 Mobile versions were initially made by contributors, then [an official one](https://github.com/HabitRPG/habitrpg-mobile) came out from AngularJS and [PhoneGap](http://phonegap.com/).
-Up to today, I have to say this application have gave me lot of troubles, especially its slowliness (the flip side of using multi-platform frameworks).
+Up to today, I have to say this application has given me lot of troubles, especially its slowliness (the flip side of using multi-platform frameworks).
 But there are good news: the native [iOS application](https://itunes.apple.com/us/app/habitica/id994882113?mt=89) is now available, and the android one is on its way (last announce on July 22th).